- Brisk acceleration and ample power

-- Very dapper exterior
+- Gorgeous exterior design

 The Audi A7 makes no bones about its beauty.
 The mid-size hatchback puts its four-door A6 sibling on the trailer when it comes to styling, and it also skips the base-level powertrain and instead reaches for the limits with an ultra-powerful RS 7 edition.
 It's the closest thing to a gasoline-powered Tesla Model S you can drive.

 The A7 remains mostly unchanged for 2016, but there are some key updates aesthetically and mechanically.
 At the front of the car, the most visual changes are to the headlights, which now bear a more angular shape, with a new daytime running light shape and standard LED lighting.
 The grille is also updated, with a slightly more angular profile and new lower spoiler area for a more modern, cleaner look.